pawpandey/scripts/checklist.md

 - Long touch for debug menu

 # Checklist Log

+### Mon, Jan 19, 2016
+- Translator for Andrew is broken
+    - Download mail_items CSV from IH to /CSV
+        - Downloading CSV directly from IH is broke
+            - Correcting this would fix the problem
+        - Downloading CSV from gdocs is fine
+    - Translate /CSV/Design/mail_items CSV into three output CSVs
+        - Asset processor does not choke, just repeats bad input
+            - If the input is "good", does it work?
+            - Translating after just editing /CSV file has strange output
+        - Output is broken

 ### Thu, Jan 14, 2016 6:34:01 PM
 - PS-6903 [mail] Please enable us to do mail localization over the server